 Three major challenges complicate ROI calculations: attribution issues (determining which marketing touchpoints influenced purchasing decisions), long-term value measurement (some initiatives don’t yield immediate returns), and intangible benefits (like brand awareness and customer loyalty that are difficult to quantify).
 These challenges highlight the need for a comprehensive approach beyond simple revenue-to-cost ratios.

 Each channel requires a tailored approach.
 Digital advertising ROI can be tracked through platform analytics.
-Email marketing boasts an exceptional average ROI of 3800%, making it valuable for SMBs.
+Trigger-based emails have open rates as high as 49%, which is 95% higher than mass email, making it valuable for SMBs.
 Content marketing ROI builds over time and requires tracking engagement metrics alongside sales.
 Event marketing incorporates both quantitative data (leads generated) and qualitative metrics (brand awareness) for comprehensive evaluation.

 No. While ROI is valuable, it should be part of a broader measurement framework that includes other KPIs such as leads generated, social media engagement, click-through rates, search rankings, conversion rates, and customer acquisition costs.
 This balanced approach provides a more comprehensive view of marketing performance and helps justify investments during budget scrutiny.